In German, baden means “to bathe”. So, the German town of Baden-Baden is literally named Bathing-Bathing.

 Back inside there are a few spa facilities including a hot water grotto, an aromatherapy steam room and a brine inhalation room (which was one of the strangest things I’ve ever seen in a spa – it’s a damp steam room where salty water drips across a meter-high chunk of blackthorn tree to produce a salty mist supposedly good for respiratory health).

 I spent most of my time at Caracalla Therme in the sauna area.
-This is a co-ed, textile-free area with both indoor and outdoor spa and sauna facilities.
+This is a coed spa zone, made from a textile-free area with both indoor and outdoor spa and sauna facilities.
 You can cover yourself with a towel as you walk around the facility, but it neither required nor expected.
 There are countless places to relax and indulge in the Caracalla Therme sauna zone:

 - The Spectaculum – A dry sauna heated to 90° Celsius and the home base for most of the infusions (read on for more information about spa infusions)